 Ida B. Wells was born into slavery in Holly Springs, Mississippi on July 16, 1862.
 Her father was a carpenter and her mother a cook.
-They were slaves owned by man named Mr. Bolling.
-They were treated well by Mr. Bolling, but they were still slaves.
-They had to do whatever he told them and any one of the family could be sold to another slave owner at any time.
+They were enslaved by man named Mr. Bolling.
+Although they weren't treated cruelly by Mr. Bolling, they were still enslaved.
+They had to do whatever he told them and any member of the family could be sold to another enslaver at any time.

 Shortly after Ida was born, President Abraham Lincoln issued the Emancipation Proclamation.
 This made Ida and her family free as far as the United States was concerned.
 However, Ida lived in Mississippi.
 It wasn't until after the Civil War that Ida and her family were finally set free.

 When Ida was sixteen years old both of her parents died from Yellow Fever.
 In order to keep her family together, Ida went to work as a teacher and took care of her brothers and sisters.
 A few years later, Ida moved to Memphis to teach where she could make more money.
 She also took college courses during the summer and began to write and edit for a local journal.

 One day Ida was taking a train ride.
 She bought a first-class ticket, but when she boarded the train the conductor told her she had to move.
 The first-class section was for white people only.
 Ida refused to move and was forced to leave her seat.
 Ida didn't think this was fair.
 She sued the train company and won $500.
 Unfortunately, the Tennessee Supreme Court overturned the decision later.

 Ida began to write articles about the racial injustices of the South.
 At first she wrote articles for local newspapers and magazines.
 Then she began her own newspaper called the Free Speech where she wrote about racial segregation and discrimination.